-- 1. (5a) "Contractor" means a taxpayer who is regularly engaged in building, installing, repairing, or improving real property. - 2.
-(8a) "Inventories" means (i) goods held for sale in the regular course of business by manufacturers, retail and wholesale merchants and contractors, and (ii) goods held by contractors to be furnished in the course of building, installing, repairing, or improving real property.
-As to manufacturers, the term includes raw materials or supplies that are consumed in manufacturing or processing, or that accompany and become a part of the sale of the property being sold.
-The term also includes a modular home as defined in G.S.
-105-164.3(21b) that is used exclusively as a display model and held for eventual sale at the retail merchant's place of business.
-The term also includes crops, livestock, poultry, feed used in the production of livestock and poultry, and other agricultural or horticultural products held for sale, whether in process or ready for sale.
-The term does not include fuel used in manufacturing or processing, nor does it include materials or supplies not used directly in manufacturing or processing.
-As to retail and wholesale merchants, the term includes, in addition to articles held for sale, packaging materials that accompany and become a part of the sale of the property being sold. - 3.
-(10b) "Manufacturer" means a taxpayer who is regularly engaged in the mechanical or chemical conversion or transformation of materials or substances into new products for sale or in the growth, breeding, raising, or other production of new products for sale.
+- 1. (5a) Construction contractor.
+A taxpayer who is regularly engaged in building, installing, repairing, or improving real property. - 2.
+(8a) Inventories.
+Any of the following: - a.
+Goods held for sale in the regular course of business by manufacturers, retail and wholesale merchants, and construction contractors.
+As to retail and wholesale merchants and construction contractors, the term includes packaging materials that accompany and become a part of the goods sold. - b.
+Goods held by construction contractors to be furnished in the course of building, installing, repairing, or improving real property. - c.
+As to manufacturers, raw materials, goods in process, finished goods, or other materials or supplies that are consumed in manufacturing or processing or that accompany and become a part of the sale of the property being sold.
+The term does not include fuel used in manufacturing or processing and materials or supplies not used directly in manufacturing or processing. - d.
+A modular home as defined in G.S.
+105-164.3(21b) that is used exclusively as a display model and held for eventual sale at the retail merchant's place of business. - e.
+Crops, livestock, poultry, feed used in the production of livestock and poultry, or other agricultural or horticultural products held for sale, whether in process or ready for sale. - 3.
+(10b) Manufacturer.
+A taxpayer who is regularly engaged in the mechanical or chemical conversion or transformation of materials or substances into new products for sale or in the growth, breeding, raising, or other production of new products for sale.
 The term does not include delicatessens, cafes, cafeterias, restaurants, and other similar retailers that are principally engaged in the retail sale of foods prepared by them for consumption on or off their premises. - 4.
-(13a) "Retail Merchant" means a taxpayer who is regularly engaged in the sale of tangible personal property, acquired by a means other than manufacture, processing, or producing by the merchant, to users or consumers. - 5.
-(19) "Wholesale Merchant" means a taxpayer who is regularly engaged in the sale of tangible personal property, acquired by a means other than manufacture, processing, or producing by the merchant, to other retail or wholesale merchants for resale or to manufacturers for use as ingredient or component parts of articles being manufactured for sale.
+(13a) Retail merchant.
+A taxpayer who is regularly engaged in the sale of tangible personal property, acquired by a means other than manufacture, processing, or producing by the merchant, to users or consumers.

+5. (19) Wholesale merchant. - A taxpayer who is regularly engaged in the sale of tangible personal property, acquired by a means other than manufacture, processing, or producing by the merchant, to other retail or wholesale merchants for resale or to manufacturers for use as ingredient or component parts of articles being manufactured for sale.